 The first time I remember being fascinated by space was when I read about how the solar system formed.
-The fact that it was formed from a giant cloud of gas and dust spewed out by supernovas and it all came together under gravity and made the sun and all the planets -- I thought it was bananas that scientists could figure all that out based on what they can see today.
+The fact that it was formed from a giant cloud of gas and dust spewed out by supernovas and it all came together under gravity and made the Sun and all the planets – I thought it was bananas that scientists could figure all that out based on what they can see today.
 I remember thinking, "That's really cool that we can know that about space."

-The important thing about being a scientist or an engineer is learning how to think critically, learning how to be creative, learning problem solving and learning how to learn.
+The important thing about being a scientist or an engineer is learning how to think critically, learning how to be creative, learning problem solving, and learning how to learn.

 How did you end up working in the space program?

-When I started thinking in high school about what I wanted to do for my career, math, science and space seemed like things that could keep me interested for an entire career.
+When I started thinking in high school about what I wanted to do for my career – math, science, and space seemed like things that could keep me interested for an entire career.

 There was a Jet Propulsion Laboratory booth at a career fair that I went to in my second and final year in grad school at the Georgia Institute of Technology.
-Embarrassingly, I'd never heard of JPL, but once I realized that JPL was the center that did Voyager, Pathfinder and so many other amazing missions, I practically pounced on the poor recruiters.
+Embarrassingly, I'd never heard of JPL, but once I realized that JPL was the center that did Voyager, Pathfinder, and so many other amazing missions, I practically pounced on the poor recruiters.
 I got a call sometime later to come interview and practically drooled all over everyone they would let me talk to.
-I was offered a job by Steve Matousek in the systems engineering division (though I'd never heard the phrase "systems engineering" until I'd talked to him!).
+I was offered a job by Steve Matousek in the systems engineering division (though I'd never heard the phrase "systems engineering" until I talked to him!).

-Who inspired you?
+Who inspires you?

 My mom was always very excited about airplanes and spacecraft and anything to do with space, whether it was real or fiction.
 She was always pointing out airplanes overhead and having us watch space shuttle launches on TV.
-She was very big into Star Trek, Star Wars, Battlestar Galactica and all of that stuff.
+She was very big into "Star Trek," "Star Wars," "Battlestar Galactica," and all of that stuff.
 So I soaked that all in from her.

 She was always very supportive of anything I wanted to do or try.
 She was never a person to say, "You can't do that" or, "You shouldn't do that."
 It was always, "OK!
 What are we going to do to make that happen?"

 I also had some really cool teachers through middle school and high school.
-I was in math competitions in high school, and I remember one day we were all in a minivan driving down the freeway to a competition with my ninth grade math teacher, Mrs. Brown.
-In Kentucky freeways run through big chops in hills, and in the winter, water will flow down the vertical face and freeze into these giant icicles.
+I was in math competitions in high school, and I remember one day we were all in a minivan driving down the freeway to a competition with my ninth-grade math teacher, Mrs. Brown.
+In Kentucky, freeways run through big chops in hills, and in the winter, water will flow down the vertical face and freeze into these giant icicles.
 As we drove by, I said, "I've always wanted to break off one of those."
 She said, "OK!" and pulled over, instilling in me this idea that you should go explore things that you want to do.
 That was something that reminded me to take those opportunities and be an exploring person, because why not?